International Baccalaureate Malaysia

 - Through the Extended Essay, they can demonstrate independent research, while Theory of Knowledge (ToK) develops analytical and critical thinking skills.

-- Through the Group 4 Project, Creativity, Action, Service (CAS), ToK and English, IB students learn to work collaboratively, to debate and defend their ideas and make presentations in public.
+- Through the Group 4 Project, Creativity, Action, Service (CAS), ToK and English, IB pupils learn to work collaboratively, to debate and defend their ideas and make presentations in public.

 - They have a global outlook and an appreciation of other cultures, ideas and beliefs.

-40% of our teachers have taught in IB schools.
-The remaining 60% will attend IB training courses which do not focus so much on the content of the subject but rather emphasise the ethos and principles, or “spirit” of the IB.
+At least 50% of our teachers have taught in IB schools.
+The College has also ensured that new beaks attend IB training workshops which do not focus so much on the content of the subject but rather emphasise the ethos and principles, or “spirit” of the IB.

 The IB Diploma is welcomed as a rigorous entry qualification by universities in the UK and around the world, with admissions tutors publicly recognising its strength in preparing young men and women for university studies.